cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 - You want a game with more action / combat / control-based character expression
 - You don't get attached to characters / that isn't enough to push you to drive the story forward

+### Personal Issues with Pacing
+Stanley didn't show up until I had no more quests to pursue -- everything gated by the bottled ectoplasm

+** SCREENSHOTS!! **